ZoneMinder/zoneminder/README.txt

   ZM_FILTER_EXECUTE_INTERVAL).
 Please read the  help  on  this option for guidance on what values to use.

-o     FEATURE - A `Filters' button has been added to the  main console view allowing easier access to the filters view.
+o     FEATURE - A 'Filters' button has been added to the  main console view allowing easier access to the filters view.

 o    FEATURE - Support for the HTTPS protocol has been added